woxster/q2o/README.md

 # q2o

 q2o is a JPA based Java object mapper which helps you with many of the tedious SQL and JDBC ResultSet related tasks, but without all the complexity an ORM framework comes with.
-It also offers limited support for resolving object relations on demand.
+It offers limited support for resolving object relations on demand, but it does not intend to be an ORM.

 ### Intention of this fork